sushish-kumar/java-hacktoberfest/README.md

 # java-hacktoberfest
 > Aimed to give a positive overview of open source development.
+Not comfortable with java?? [here](#contribute-in-other-languages)'s something for you that you would like.
 ## Regitering for Hacktoberfest.
 (Already registered??
 Start [here](#creating-my-first-pull-request))
 1. Create Github account if not already created.
 2. Register on hacktoberfest if not already registered by clicking [here](https://hacktoberfest.digitalocean.com/)